-\begin{rem} {\rm As we see in above discussion, the processes we will use to prove the comparison take the form $v(\Pi_n; t, B_t - B_{\ch_n})$, $\ch_n \le t<\ch_{n+1}$, for some deterministic function $v$ which is smooth in $(t,x)$.
+\begin{rem} As we see in the above discussion, the processes we will use to prove the comparison takes the form $v(\Pi_n; t, B_t - B_{\textscc {h}_n})$, $\textsc{h} _n \le t<\textsc{h}_{n+1}$, for some deterministic function $v$, which is smooth in $(t,x)$.
 Then it suffices to apply the standard It\^{o} formula on $v$, rather than the functional It\^{o} formula.
-Indeed, under our assumptions, we can prove rigorously the wellpodeness of viscosity solutions, including existence, stability, and comparison and uniqueness, without using the functional It\^{o} formula.
-In other words, technically speaking we can establish our theory without involving the path derivatives.
-However, we do feel the path derivatives and the functional It\^{o} formula is the natural and convenient language in this path dependent framework.
+Indeed, under our assumptions, we can prove rigorously the well-posedness of viscosity solutions, including existence, stability and comparison and uniqueness, without using the functional It\^{o} formula.
+In other words, technically speaking, we can establish our theory without involving the path derivatives.
+However, we do feel that the path derivatives and the functional It\^{o} formula are the natural and convenient language in this path-dependent framework.
 In particular, it is much more natural to talk about classical solutions of PPDEs by using the path derivatives.
-Moreover, the current proof relies heavily on the discretization of underlying path $\o$, with the help of the path frozen PDEs.
+Moreover, the current proof relies heavily on the discretization of the underlying path $\omega$, with the help of the path-frozen PDEs.
 This discretization induces the above piecewise Markovian structure.
-The functional It\^{o} formula allows us to explore in future research other approaches without using such discretization. } \end{rem}
+The functional It\^{o} formula allows us to explore in future research other approaches without using such discretization. \end{rem}